bhuvanaindukuri/my-library/AD/overview.md

   - OU can have other OUs
   - Administration can be delegated at OU level
   - Link group policy Objects to OUs

+#### Security groups
+- Created as objects
+- Can add people
+- Can assign Password settings

 #### AD Services
 - Active Directory Domain Service ( ADDS )